Burhan-Ul-Haq/BanoQabil-3.0-Python-Course/Final-Term Project/README.md

 The features of Fitness Flow are Logging Data, Setting Goals, Prioritize Exercises, Fitness Challenge:

-+ Logging Data: Helps Users to keep track of their Exercise data of How Much they have completed and Users can check this data whenever they want.
++ **Logging Data**: Helps Users to keep track of their Exercise data of How Much they have completed and Users can check this data whenever they want.
-+ Setting Goals: This feature allows Users to set goals for their Exercises and check them whenever they want.
++ **Setting Goals**: This feature allows Users to set goals for their Exercises and check them whenever they want.
-+ Dieting Planning: This feature allows Users to set their Diet Plan for a Particular Exercise and Never Miss their Calorie Count.
++ **Dieting Planning**: This feature allows Users to set their Diet Plan for a Particular Exercise and Never Miss their Calorie Count.
-+ Prioritize Exercises: This feature helps users prioritize their exercises to improve their focus on particular Exercises.
++ **Prioritize Exercises**: This feature helps users prioritize their exercises to improve their focus on particular Exercises.
-+ Fitness Challenge: The Application Generates a Challenge that helps Users train more.
++ **Fitness Challenge**: The Application Generates a Challenge that helps Users train more.